Importance of SMS Performance Monitoring Charts

 Finally, if your aviation SMS data management capabilities possess an integrated auditing system, audits or prep audits will produce “findings” to be managed in the risk management tools as audit issues.
 Whenever a user clicks on the chart’s Audit filter above, for example, it will filter all open audit findings.

 If you don't have an auditing system yet, check out the following auditing system.
-It easily handles IOSA and ISAGO audits, as well as has the abilities to:
+It easily handles IOSA and ISAGO audits, as well as has the ability to:

 - Create custom auditing forms;